CPK Insurance

 • Arkansas commercial auto minimum liability is $25,000/$50,000/$25,000, which matters if you use a vehicle for pet visits, client pickups, or transporting supplies tied to your dog walking business insurance.

-• Arkansas requires businesses to maintain proof of general liability coverage for most commercial leases, so a dog walker renting office, storage, or client-meeting space may need evidence of coverage before signing.
+• Most commercial leases in Arkansas require proof of general liability coverage, so a dog walker renting office, storage, or client-meeting space may need evidence of coverage before signing.

 • The Arkansas Insurance Department regulates this market, so quote details, policy forms, and endorsements should be reviewed for how they address professional liability for dog walkers in Arkansas and animal-related claims.